Katelynfenchel/Recipe-Finder/readme.md

 	html
 	css
 	skeleton
-	ruby
+	ruby/sinatra
 	active record
-	gulp
+	gulp/less
 	sql

 Approach taken:
 	Created several erb files to import the information from the database onto the corresponding pages.
 The website is very user friendly.

 Problems:
 	Add issues with the looping and getting information on the page, however, solved.
-Trying to make the page responsive.